WILD BATHING WOOD-FIRED SAUNA's - CALENDAR

 How is it heated and how hot does it get?

-The sauna is heated by a Kota wood burning stove using our own hand chopped firewood.
+The sauna is heated by a wood burning stove using our own hand chopped firewood.

-The sauna can reach temperatures up to 100c but it is typically maintained between 70c and 80c
+The sauna can reach temperatures up to 100c but it is typically maintained between 80c and 95c

 Outdoor conditions such as wind direction and air temperatiure can cause slight variations.